mikekaminsky/compare-warehouse-distributions/results.md

 We make use of the following tables: `store_sales`, `date_dim`, `store`, `household_demographics`, `customer_address`

 For the star schema, I just kept these tables as-is (distributing the fact table by `ss_item_key` and distributing the dimension tables across all nodes.
 In redshift, I distribute this by `ss_item_key` as well.
-For the timing test, we disable redshift's query caching mechanism according to [these docs](https://docs.aws.amazon.com/redshift/latest/dg/r_enable_result_cache_for_session.html).
+For the timing test, we disable redshift's query caching mechanism according to [these docs for redshift](https://docs.aws.amazon.com/redshift/latest/dg/r_enable_result_cache_for_session.html) and [these docs for bigquery](https://cloud.google.com/bigquery/docs/cached-results).

 For the denormalized tables, I just do a simple join to bring everything together: